typedb/typedb-docs/_09-query/03-insert-query.md

 </div>

-In a scenario where the instance to be inserted extracts the value of its attributes from the existing data, we use the so-called `match insert` query.
+In a scenario where the instance to be inserted owns an attribute whose value must be extracted from the existing data, we use the so-called `match insert` query.

 <div class="gtabs dark" data-parse-to-html="true">